5 Easy Ways to Find Cheap Flights to Orlando

 3. Compare your options thoroughly.

-It may be tempting to scoop up the first cheapish flight you see.
-But unless seats are super limited, take some time to make sure you’re really getting the best deal.
-Consider the following:
+It may be tempting to scoop up the first cheap-ish flight you see, but unless seats are super limited, take some time to make sure you’re really getting the best deal.

-• When booking tickets for a group, check if it’s cheaper to purchase them in one transaction or one at a time.
+When booking tickets for a group, check if it’s cheaper to purchase multiple tickets in one transaction or one at a time.

-• Compare flight prices between individual airline websites and aggregators like Expedia and Kayak.
-Keep in mind that some airlines, like Southwest and budget carrier Allegiant, do not display fares on the aggregators.
+Compare flight prices between individual airline websites and aggregators like Expedia and Kayak.
+Keep in mind that some airlines, like budget carrier Allegiant, do not display fares on the aggregators.

 4. Check your points and perks.